acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 ## Context

-After installing a toolkit, in order to interact with it you first need to set the context to that toolkit.
-This will make all commands for this toolkit available.
+In order to interact with any plugin, you first need to set the context to that plugin.
+This will make all commands for the plugin available.

 To see how to switch contexts: